 According to the Grand Duchess, these people are still marginalized.
 Maria Teresa also pointed out that it depended primarily on the teachers to promote the talents of these people and give them self-esteem and confidence.
 To emphasize this the Grand Duchess and Princess Margaretha visited the exhibition ‘Creativity is more than just words’.

 The main goal of the UNESCO dyslexia forum is make people aware that every person has a right to education and that the values that are discussed must be put into practice.
 Only in this way dyslexic people can be integrated into society.

 Courtesy: TRF member thedittybopper, in this post.Filed under Liechtenstein Royals, Luxembourg Royals

-Tagged France, Grand Duchess Maria Teresa, Health, Patronage, Princess Margaretha, UNESCO.
+Tagged France, Grand Duchess Maria Teresa, Health, Patronage, Princess Margaretha of Liechtenstein, UNESCO.

 - Grand Duchess Maria Teresa in Burundi

 - Grand Duchess Maria Teresa of Luxembourg: 28 years of style

 - Grand Duchess Maria Vladimirovna’s visit to Belarus